allenj12/rpn/README.md

 Reverse polish notation mini DSL for chezscheme.
 The stack, and its effects all take place at complie time and are disolved by runtime.

 ## Usage
-Their are a couple of main macros rpn, rpnv, rpnl, rpnlv, :, :v.
-The ones that do not end in 'v' will complie time error if it does not return a single value, it is a compile time error to have 0 or more than 1 results.
-The ones that end in 'v' allows multiple results and and returns them using schemes values fn for multiple value return.
+Their are a couple of main macros rpn, rpnv, rpnl, rpnlv, :, :s. rpn, rpnl, and :s will all compile time error if you return more than one result or 0 results.

 ## Examples
-More in depth examples can be found at: https://github.com/allenj12/rpn-examples/tree/main
+More in depth examples can be found at: https://github.com/allenj12/rpn-examples/tree/main (note, macros going under major changes and some examples might be broken)

 If both arguments for numbers are supplied for (* - / + expt) it is calculated at compile time
 ```